lizasizas/E-Wallet-Market-Sentiment-Customer-Pain-Point-Analysis/README.md

 **5. "Other Concerns" dominates all complaint categories (~65%)**
 - Breakdown of negative complaints: Other Concerns (4.4K), Transaction & Balance Issue (1.4K), System & Performance Error (0.5K), Account & Verification/KYC (0.3K), Promo & Cashback Issue (0.1K)
-- Since the current categorization relies on simple keyword matching (`LIKE`), this large "Other Concerns" bucket likely hides many specific pain points not yet captured by the existing keywords — a limitation and an opportunity for further development (see Limitations section).
+- Since the current categorization relies on simple keyword matching (`LIKE`), this large "Other Concerns" bucket likely hides many specific pain points not yet captured by the existing keywords, a limitation and an opportunity for further development (see Limitations section).

 ## Recommendations